 If, in the packet sent by the initiator requesting beam tracking, BEAM_TRACKING_REQUEST parameter in the RXVECTOR is Beam Tracking Not Requested, EDMG_BEAM_TRACKING_REQUEST parameter in the RXVECTOR is Beam Tracking Requested, EDMG_BEAM_TRACKING_TYPE in the RXVECTOR is Analog Beam Tracking, and EDMG_PACKET_TYPE is equal to EDMG-TRN-T-PACKET, the responder shall respond with all subfields of the FBCK-TYPE field equal to 0 and set the BS-FBCK field to the AWV feedback ID 1 corresponding to TRN subfields received with best quality.

 If, in the packet sent by the initiator requesting beam tracking, BEAM_TRACKING_REQUEST parameter in the RXVECTOR is Beam Tracking Not Requested, EDMG_BEAM_TRACKING_REQUEST parameter in the RXVECTOR is Beam Tracking Requested and EDMG_BEAM_TRACKING_TYPE in the RXVECTOR is Baseband Beam Tracking, the initiator shall include a FBCK-REQ in a DMG Beam Refinement element to request the needed feedback.
-The responder shall respond with the requested feedback.
+The responder shall respond with the requested feedback in a MIMO Feedback frame..

 TGaz Editor: Modify P276L35-38 as follows:

 grant, provided the reverse direction protocol is supported by both the initiator and responder.
 The feedback type shall be the same as the feedback type in the last BRP frame that was transmitted from the initiator to the responder with TX-TRN-REQ equal to 1.
+If the NUM_TX_CHAINS in the RXVECTOR of the frame that elicits the feedback is greater than 1, the responder may send the feedback in a MIMO feedback frame.
 If the responder has never received a BRP frame from the initiator with TX-TRN-REQ equal to 1: